AllanAscencio/ebay-pipeline/README.md

 To interact with a customer's eBay store, we use the [Authorization Code Grant Flow](https://developer.ebay.com/api-docs/static/oauth-authorization-code-grant.html):

-1. The customer goes to a specific eBay link to authenticate and gets redirected to our app.
+1. The customer authenticates via a specific eBay link and is redirected to the application.
-2. We store the authorization code from the customer and exchange it for a refresh token in our database.
+2. The authorization code from the customer is stored and exchanged for a refresh token in the database.
 (User tokens are short-lived; refresh tokens are long-lived, expiring in 18 months.)
-3. Our process is divided into two services:
+3. The process is divided into two services:
 - The first service obtains and securely stores the authorization code.
 - The second service uses the stored authorization code to retrieve an access token for future API calls.

 ### Inventory and Listing